JThor1990/Meerkat-Population-Regulation/README.md

-# Meerkat-Population-Regulation
-Environmental change and population regulation in Kalahari meerkats
+# Environmental change and population regulation in Kalahari meerkats